spinecone/build-a-bot-workshop/copy_to_pythonanywhere.md

 ##What did we just do?
 "Cloning" a GitHub repo means taking some code that exists on GitHub and putting it somewhere that you can use and edit it.
 Here, we took your forked copy of the hello-world-bot template and put it on your PythonAnywhere server.

-One thing you might be wondering is why we forked the hello-world-bot template, instead of just cloning the original repo directlye.
+One thing you might be wondering is why we forked the hello-world-bot template instead of just cloning the original repo directly.
 The reason